mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 178 - Subsets Violation/readme.md

 # Conclusion

-We need to be loyal to the biyection to the real world.
+We need to be loyal to the bijection of the real world.

 Subsets are very important for early validations and fail fast principle.